 Mayor Brown's Summer Jobs Program

-NOTE: Positions are limited and will be filled on a first come, first served basis.
+Please note that positions are limited and will be filled on a first come, first served basis.
 If the positions have already been filled, please continue to check back for other opportunities as they become available.

-Companies interested in participating can contact MayorsSummerJobs@coj.net for more information.
+Companies interested in participating can contact MayorsSummerJobs@coj.net

 Student Development Classes

 These classes will provide the foundation for career development for program participants.
 Classes are two three-hour sessions that offer practical, hands-on tools, role-playing scenarios and other proven educational techniques.

 Throughout the school year, program participants will be invited to attend employment seminars presented by local companies and agencies.
 The seminars will focus on career development and understanding business culture.
 Participants attending three of the four seminars during the school year will be given priority for re-hire the following summer.

 This event will allow business partners to meet potential employees and share any first-day information important for new hires.
 The design and function of this event will be similar to a job fair, and the media will be invited.